LCAD-UFES/Deep-Learning-2020-1/End-to-end-ASR-Pytorch/README.md

-#to check the final results of my work just check the two CSV files, named decode_example_portuguese_test_output.csv and decode_example_test_output.csv on the folder result
+## To check the final results of my work just check the two CSV files, named decode_example_portuguese_test_output.csv and decode_example_test_output.csv on the folder result

-#to download the ASR done on this work just download the folder named ckpt on the link below
+## To download the ASR done on this work just download the folder named ckpt on the follow link
 [neura network](https://drive.google.com/drive/folders/1WyLlbj2mVOeR42jzLy3JbZfe7gZcuf2O?usp=sharing)